juniway/vim4cpp/README.md

 - gundo.vim

-You can run the script `autoconf/install` to install all of the vim environment I provide.
-It will automatically install all of the tools and plugins above.
-If you are in China, it takes only 4 minutes.
+You can simply run the script `autoconf/install` to install all the tools and plugins above.

 ## Install ##